Skip to content

 servo_motor_model-1

-The individual models have been placed in the blocks mentioned in Fig 3.
+The individual models have been placed in the blocks as shown above.
 The model can be analyzed using a bode plot to make it stable and tune the transient response.